meghau/fss16kms/read/4/README.md

     In the paper, the process of selection of parameters for model construction hasn't been explained in sufficient detail.
 In addition, the model-based approach for evaluating the non-functional criteria doesn't seem reliable.

 5. *Connections to previous papers*
-    The motivation is similar to that of the orginal [GISMOE Challenge paper](https://github.com/meghau/fss16kms/blob/master/read/1/README.md), i.e. to optimize the non-functional properties of software.
+    The motivation is similar to that of the orginal [GISMOE Challenge paper](https://github.com/meghau/fss16kms/blob/master/read/1/README.md), i.e. to optimize the non-functional properties of a software.

 6. *References*
     - [1] http://www.mathworks.com/discovery/multiobjective-optimization.html